 Macquarie Stem Cells has provided this information to educate the public based on peer reviewed, published scientific and medical documents.
 We don’t aim to encourage consumers to seek out such treatments prior to an assessment by a health professional to determine your suitability for treatment.
 This is obtained directly from NCBI Pubmed Literature.
-There were no financial sponsors identified for this study.
 We aim to provide you with an unbiased range of treatments that are available aside from biological therapy, This is discussed in ‘other-options’ page on our website.

 REF: Bateman, M., Strong, A., Gimble, J. and Bunnell, B. (2018).
 Using Fat to Fight Disease: A Systematic Review of Non-Homologous Adipose-Derived Stromal/Stem Cell Therapies.
 STEM CELLS.

 REF2: Pak, J., Lee, J., Park, K., Park, M., Kang, L. and Lee, S. (2017).
 Current use of autologous adipose tissue-derived stromal vascular fraction cells for orthopedic applications.
 Journal of Biomedical Science, 24(1).

 REF3: Thirumala, S., Gimble, J. and Devireddy, R. (2010).
 Cryopreservation of stromal vascular fraction of adipose tissue in a serum-free freezing medium.
 Journal of Tissue Engineering and Regenerative Medicine, 4(3), pp.224-232.

 REF4: Zuk P, et al. Tissue Eng.
 2001;7:211−228

 TAGS: Macquarie Stem Cells, Possibilities of Biological Treatments, Focusing on Osteoarthritis, Macquarie Stem Cells treating osteoarthritis, Dr. Ralph Bright biological treatment